 Sleeve surgery is performed laparoscopically (keyhole) and takes approximately 45-60 mins.
 Patients usually stay in a hospital for 2 nights.

 It is common to experience some discomfort after gastric sleeve surgery.
 The pain will mainly tend to be from the abdomen, but you may also experience some mild left shoulder pain as a result of the gas (carbon dioxide) that is used to inflate the abdomen during the operation.
-However, whatever discomfort you do experience is usually quickly alleviated by simple painkillers.
+However, whatever discomfort you experience is usually quickly alleviated by simple painkillers.

 It is possible that a gastric sleeve could cause constipation.
 As you will be eating less, the amount of fibre in your diet will drop, and your bowel activity will decrease.
 However, there are plenty of very effective remedies that can help with constipation, and you will be given additional advice about this following your operation.